jefferton/audioplot/README.md

     sudo apt-get install xorg-dev
     sudo apt-get install libglfw3-dev

+### Mac

+Audioplot has been built and tested successfully with Apple clang version 13.1.6 on macOS 12.5 running on Apple Silicon.

+You may need to install `glfw` to build successfully.

+    brew install glfw

 ### Third-Party Dependencies

 The necessary third-party files for building audioplot have been copied from their